 I’ve seen this happen in my own life.
 I used to have the most steady, predictable “safe” job you could imagine, at a big employer with good benefits.
 We sometimes got to be creative and think of new ways of doing things, but for the most part every day was the same.

-Ever since I decided to quit my job and start a business as a full-time freelance writer, I’ve discovered a whole new outlook on life.
+Ever since I decided to quit my job and launch a business as a full-time freelance writer, I’ve discovered a whole new outlook on life.
 I’m constantly adapting, learning, growing, and changing – finding new customers, finding new partners, finding an ever-shifting assortment of new “gigs” and projects.
 I work with people worldwide.
 I help solve problems for all kinds of organizations and all kinds of situations.
 I have created my own job, and it’s the best job I’ve ever had.

 Is it “easy” to do this?
 No. Is it scary?
 Sometimes.
 But there’s nothing scarier than a false sense of “job security.”
 If you have an urge to start a business, the biggest risk you can take is to not take one.
 Start today.
 Create your own job.
 Be a job creator.